kswope/book-learnin/README.md

 String#slice and [] work the same

-If you pass indexes...
+If you pass indexes:

     s = 'My kingdom for a string!' puts s.slice(3,7) # => "kingdom"
     puts s[3,7]       # => "kingdom"

-If you pass a regex
+If you pass a regex:

     puts "abcd".slice(/../) # => 'ab'
     puts "abcd"[/../] # => 'ab'